London Bridge Experience Vs The London Dungeon

 The London Bridge Experience

-Hidden away beneath the bustling streets of London Bridge and Borough, The London Bridge Experience is a rollicking sensory fiesta that transports you through London’s bloody history via a truly motley cast of villains.
+Hidden away beneath the bustling streets of London Bridge and Borough, The London Bridge Experience is a rollicking sensory fiesta that transports you through London’s bloody history via a truly motley cast of villains; it truly is one of the best things to do in London.
 Your immersive journey will bring you face-to-face with notorious characters (both real and fictional), including Jack the Ripper, Mrs Lovett, William Wallace, and even the invading Romans.
 You’ll witness the Great Fire of London, Guy Fawkes’s Gunpowder Plot, and other key events from London’s past all, of course, accompanied by the disembodied cries of lost souls emanating from the attraction’s darkest corners.

 A haunted house-style maze follows these initial theatrics, complete with evil clowns, giant spiders, chainsaw-wielding maniacs and other creepy characters.
 To make matters even more terrifying, the maze is located deep in the London Tombs, a former medieval plague pit.
 Lovely.